kunalganglani/nodeRestAPI/README.md

 # nodeRestAPI
-Simple Implementation of Rest API with Node
+Simple Implementation of Rest API with Nodejs.
+To run,
+open Terminal and run:
+npm install && npm start